jlucartc/AppOnibusFlinkBackEnd/README.md

 ### Docker setup
 There's a `docker-compose.yml` file in `src/main/scala/github/jlucartc/Env` which can be used to deploy all necessary services as docker containers.
-This guide doesn't have a Kubernetes or Docker Swarm guide ready yet, so this project is intended to be run directly by setting the docker-compose file up directly.
+This guide doesn't have a Kubernetes or Docker Swarm guide ready yet, so this project is intended to be run by setting the docker-compose file up directly.
 The steps are these:

 1. Copy `src/main/scala/github/jlucartc/Env/.env.model` to `src/main/scala/github/jlucartc/Env/.env` and fill in all
    environment variables in it.<br>